History of International Stout Day

 International Stout Day Activities

 What better way to celebrate International Stout Day than with the world’s most famous stout?
-Since the early 1800s, Guinness has been making their world famous stout, and with history like that, you know they’re doing something right.
-And, while it may take years to refine the perfect pour, it only takes minutes to drink the perfect stout.
+Since the early 1800s, Guinness has been making their world famous stout.
+And while it may take years to refine the perfect pour, it only takes minutes to drink the perfect stout.

 Say you’re new to stouts.
 With so many brands and varieties, it may be a little daunting to find out which stout is right for you.
 Luckily, many bars now offer beer flights — a tray of small portions of different kinds of beers.
 For the homebodies among us, you can also create your own stout variety six-pack at your local liquor store.